EGPostema/DrawerDissect/README.md

 #### A. Use Public FMNH Roboflow Models

-The simplest approach - just add your API keys and go!
+The simplest approach - just add your API keys & our pre-trained models!
 - Requires Roboflow & Anthropic APIs
 - Drawers organized by unit tray
 - Modify these parts of `process_images.py`: